University of Dundee Library has 7 principal sites:

 For more information: email the list administrator.

-If you would like to charge ILLs or photocopying to a new research grant, please contact LLC Liaison to arrange for Library Credits cards to be issued for that grant number.
+If you would like to charge ILLs or photocopying to a new research grant, please contact LLC Subject support to arrange for Library Credits cards to be issued for that grant number.

 For more information, see the Interlibrary loans page.